mikeshardmind/discord-scheduler/readme.md

 The time APIs provided are designed to ensure devs handle human timezones correctly.
-I am open to considering changes which keep that intact, but will not be simplifying an API in a way that introduces the lilihood of developer misuse or misunderstanding of time.
+I am open to considering changes which keep that intact, but will not be simplifying an API in a way that introduces the liklihood of developer misuse or misunderstanding of time.

 ## example use?